 Audio/Video Forensic & Restoration Associates can utilize voice comparison (a test of audio samples against each other) to determine if the same person was recorded on two voice recordings.

-Then, in conjunction with Audiomatrix studios, A/VF&RA will record an exemplar sample at our facility, either in person or over-the phone.
+We will enhance and transcribe an unknown voice recording.
+Then in conjunction with Audiomatrix Studio, A/VF&RA will record an exemplar (known) sample at our facility, either in person or over the phone.

-Matching words are selected from both the exemplar and unknown samples and are compared in a computer-based spectrum analysis.
+Samples are compared in a computer based spectrum analysis.
 This process produces what is generally called an “FFT” or Fast Fourier Transform.

-The set of graphs are then visually examined and compared.
+- The sets of graphs are examined and compared.

-Second, A/VF&R Associates have years of experience listening to audio recordings, transcribing voices and performing voice analysis allowing us to determine with a reasonable degree of certainty if the voices are likely matches, not likely matches or inconclusive from the evidence presented to us.
-We refer to this part of the process as qualified, aural or listening.
+- Our Associates have many years of experience listening to audio recordings, transcribing voices and performing voice analysis.
+This allows us to determine with a reasonable degree of certainty if the voices are:

 - Likely matches